This site requires a more recent version of Adobe Flash Player to function properly.

 - European Business Revenue:

 Revenues from European operations have grown from $538 million in 2007 to $1,011 million in 2011.
 However, the figure dropped to $939 million in 2012 primarily due to the company's over reliance on southern Europe, where economic conditions are particularly weak.
-As the environment remained weak in the subsequent years, Guess's revenues in the region fell to $903 in 2013 and $825 in 2014.
+As the environment remained weak in the subsequent years, Guess's revenues in the region fell to $903 in 2013, $825 in 2014, and further to $727 in 2015.
 Going forward, we expect European business revenues to decline slightly this year and increase gradually thereafter as the economic scenario improves and the company expands in lucrative markets such as Russia and Germany.
-We expect revenues to reach $942 million by the end of Trefis forecast period.
-However, If Guess' European revenues increase to $1,100 million by the end of the Trefis forecast period driven by aggressive expansion in lucrative markets, there could be 5% upside to our price estimate for Guess.
-On the other hand, if they increase to only $850 million due to weak economic environment, there could be 5% downside to our price estimate.
+We expect revenues to reach $800 million by the end of the Trefis forecast period.
+However, If Guess's European revenues increase to over $1 billion by the end of the Trefis forecast period driven by aggressive expansion in lucrative markets, there could be 5% upside to our price estimate for Guess.
+On the other hand, if they increase to ~$600 million due to a weak economic environment, there could be 5% downside to our price estimate.

 Revenue per Square Foot - North American Retail